Skip to content

 Breastplate of RIGHTEOUSNESS (v.
 14)

-What it is: Living rightly—obeying God, confessing sin quickly.
-Why it matters: Unconfessed sin = open door to enemy.
+What it is: Living rightly, obeying God, confessing sin quickly.
+Why it matters: Unconfessed sin = open door to the enemy.
 Righteous living protects your heart (emotions, desires).
 How to put it on: Confess sin daily (1 John 1:9).
 Choose obedience over temptation.
-Ask: "Does this please God or give Satan foothold?"
-Live with clean conscience.
+Ask: "Does this please God or give Satan a foothold?"
+Live with a clean conscience.

 3